 Music and Dance Scheme

-David Goldman Bursary
+David Goldman and Saturday Bursaries

 The money available each year can vary depending on how financial markets are performing, and is finite.
 Therefore a greater volume of applicants, or poorly performing financial markets, can result in participants receiving a different amount than the previous year.
 We prioritise households with an income of below £30,000, and would therefore suggest if you have a household income above this amount that you also investigate the other bursaries recommended below.